 Stretch – Even a few simple stretches can “wake up” the muscles in the body to start the day.
 Most of us stretch at least our arms into the sky when we yawn upon first waking up, why not follow through and give your midsection and legs a stretch as well?

-Exercise - For many people, if they don’t exercise in the morning, it won’t get done.
+Exercise – For many people, if they don’t exercise in the morning, it won’t get done.
 Exercise also clears your mind for the day and gets the blood flowing, increasing your ability to make decisions and be creative.
-Even 10 minutes on a treadmill or a brisk walk around the block can make a huge difference in the start to your day.
+Even 10 minutes on a treadmill or a brisk walk around the block can make a huge difference at the start of your day.

-Meditate - You don’t have to wear an eastern robe and learn how to chant in order to meditate.
-Meditation is simply the practice of clearing your mind, and learning how to focus.
+Meditate – You don’t have to wear an eastern robe and learn how to chant to meditate.
+Meditation is simply the practice of clearing your mind and learning how to focus.
 Founder of the Huffington Post, Arianna Huffington, starts every morning with 30 mins of meditation, she is so convinced of the benefits that she offers weekly classes to her employees.

-Read Something Inspirational - There are many “daily reader” type books that have a motivational thought for the day.
-Start your day off by taking a “emotional vitamin” to put things into perspective, and find some inspiration to stick with you throughout the day.
+Read Something Inspirational – Many “daily reader” type books have a motivational thought for the day.
+Start your day off by taking an “emotional vitamin” to put things into perspective, and find some inspiration to stick with you throughout the day.
 You could also use this time to work through a business book, self-improvement book, or faith-based book.

 Set/Review a Goal for the Day – It is so easy to let the urgent, but unimportant activities invade our day.
 Take some time in the morning to review the day’s goals, or perhaps a to-do list, and envision yourself completing that activity.